Securities Exempt from Registration under the Securities Act of 1933

-Most life insurance contracts are exempt, except for those contracts that have investment risk, such as variable life policies and variable annuities.
+Most life insurance contracts are exempt, except for those contracts with investment risk, such as variable life policies and variable annuities.

 Commercial Paper and Bankers Acceptances

 Commercial paper is exempt from registration if its term is 270 days or less; and bankers acceptances, if the term 180 days or less.

 Regulation A of the Securities Act of 1933 (aka Reg A) exempts small offerings of securities from the regular SEC registration if these conditions are met:

 - The public offering is not for more than $5,000,000 within a 12-month period.

 - The offering statement, which is a simplified disclosure document, must be filed with a Regional Office of the SEC at least 10 days before the issue is offered for sale.

-- The offering circular, which is similar to the prospectus in providing full disclosure, must be sent to each buyer of the issue at least 48 hours before the confirmation of the sale.
+- The offering circular, which, like the prospectus, provides full disclosure, must be sent to each buyer of the issue at least 48 hours before the confirmation of the sale.